 Does a declaration of death need to be completed when a Quebec resident dies outside of Quebec?

-For a death outside of Quebec to be entered in the register of civil status of Quebec, a declaration of death must be completed and accompanied by the original death certificate issued by the province, state, or country where the death occurred.
+No. For a death outside of Quebec to be entered in the register of civil status of Quebec, an Application for Insertion of an Act of Civil Status Made Outside Québec into the Québec Register of Civil Status must be completed and accompanied by the original death certificate issued by the province, state, or country where the death occurred.

 What is the purpose of a death certificate?